-You should read the following selected consolidated financial data together with the information included under the headings "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our historical financial statements and related notes included elsewhere in this Annual Report on Form 10-K. The selected consolidated statements of operations data for the years ended October 28, 2012, October 30, 2011 and October 31, 2010 and the selected balance sheet data as of October 28, 2012 and October 30, 2011 have been derived from audited historical financial statements and related notes included elsewhere in this Annual Report on Form 10-K. The selected consolidated statements of operations data for the years ended November 1, 2009 and November 2, 2008 and the selected balance sheet data as of
+You should read the following selected consolidated financial data together with the information included under the headings "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our historical financial statements and related notes included elsewhere in this Annual Report on Form 10-K. The selected consolidated statements of operations data for the fiscal years ended November 3, 2013, October 28, 2012 and October 30,

-October 31, 2010, November 1, 2009 and November 2, 2008 have been derived from audited historical financial statements and related notes not included in this Annual Report on Form 10-K. The historical financial data may not be indicative of our future performance.
+2011 and the selected balance sheet data as of November 3, 2013 and October 28, 2012 have been derived from audited historical financial statements and related notes included elsewhere in this Annual Report on Form 10-K. The selected consolidated statements of operations data for the fiscal years ended October 31, 2010 and November 1, 2009 and the selected balance sheet data as of October 30, 2011, October 31, 2010 and November 1, 2009 have been derived from audited historical financial statements and related notes not included in this Annual Report on Form 10-K. The historical financial data may not be indicative of our future performance.
 We adopted a 52-or 53-week fiscal year beginning with our fiscal year 2008.
 Our fiscal year ends on the Sunday closest to October 31.
+Our fiscal year 2013 was a 53-week fiscal year.